 What is respiratory system?

-It is a biological system consisting of specific organs and structures involved in bringing air (oxygen) into lungs and removing carbon dioxide from body which is a waste product produced by human body.
+It is a biological system consisting of specific organs and structures involved in bringing air (oxygen) into lungs and removing carbon dioxide from the body, which is a waste product produced by the human body.
 This all occurs during the process of breathing.
+To better understand how these processes happen, a respiratory system model labeled can provide clear insights.

-Apart from breathing respiratory system has other functions as well:
+Apart from breathing, the respiratory system has other functions as well:

-4. Protective cough reflex in case of foreign body entering airways
+- Protective cough reflex in case of a foreign body entering airways

-Respiratory system is divided into upper and lower respiratory track.
+The respiratory system is divided into the upper and lower respiratory tract.

-Upper respiratory track: It includes nose, pharynx and larynx.
-The role of upper respiratory track is to draw air inside and then push it down the lower respiratory track during the process of inhalation (breathing in) and expel carbon dioxide coming from lower respiratory track out to the environment during exhalation (breathing out).
+Upper Respiratory Tract: It includes the nose, pharynx, and larynx.
+The role of the upper respiratory tract is to draw air inside and then push it down the lower respiratory tract during the process of inhalation (breathing in) and expel carbon dioxide coming from the lower respiratory tract out to the environment during exhalation (breathing out).
+A respiratory system model labeled will clearly show how air moves through these structures.

-Lower respiratory track: It includes trachea, bronchi, bronchioles, alveoli and lungs.
-Trachea, bronchi and bronchioles transport air to alveoli where gas exchange takes place.
-During the process of gas exchange in alveoli, oxygen from the air in alveoli enters blood vessels called capillaries surrounding alveoli and carbon dioxide, which is the waste product in blood goes into alveoli from capillaries.
+Lower Respiratory Tract: It includes the trachea, bronchi, bronchioles, alveoli, and lungs.
+The trachea, bronchi, and bronchioles transport air to alveoli, where gas exchange takes place.
+During the process of gas exchange in the alveoli, oxygen from the air in the alveoli enters blood vessels called capillaries surrounding the alveoli, and carbon dioxide, which is the waste product in blood, goes into the alveoli from capillaries.

-Trachea divides into right and left bronchi.
-Each bronchus enters lung and divides into smaller airways called bronchioles inside lung.
-Bronchioles then end up into alveoli.
+The trachea divides into the right and left bronchi.
+Each bronchus enters the lung and divides into smaller airways called bronchioles inside the lung.
+Bronchioles then end up in alveoli.
+When using a respiratory system model labeled, you can clearly identify where the trachea divides and how the bronchi and bronchioles look as they branch into smaller structures.

 Pharynx